mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

    Doctor Strange
 ```

-If you see this in Xcode's log, our app loads movie data from the API.
+If you see this in Xcode's log, the app loads movie data from the API.
 Well done!

 Now change the print format for each movie to look like this: